filokot/MTutorial_BSN22/README.md

-# Materials for Modelica tutorial following the BuildSim Nordic 2022
+# Modelica tutorial at the BuildSim Nordic 2022